Cloudsparkle/blog-staging/_posts/2020-10-16-EUC-DevOps.md

 Technology can and will help us with both of those tasks.
 But technology by itself will never ***be*** the solution.
 It will help us get there.
 Sometimes so fast we don't realize it did.
 But it will always be just "the tool for the road", not the final destination.

 To wrap up this blog post, this is a call for action to all EUC vendors out there: if you can't explain why (new) technology will help us solve issues or make the experience better in general, go back to the drawing board and come back to us when you can.
+No software is perfect, no single technology solves everything.
+Stop pretending it does.

 Technology doesn't matter; it's about the people knowing how to make the most of it.